Daniel Jones Player Prop Bets for NFL Week 9 | New York vs. Las Vegas 11/7/2021

 Season Stats

-- Jones has 1,949 passing yards (243.6 ypg) to lead New York, completing 64.1% of his throws and tossing seven touchdown passes with five interceptions this season.

-- He's also rushed 46 times for 241 yards and two touchdowns, averaging 30.1 yards per game.
+- He also has 241 rushing yards on 46 carries with two touchdowns, averaging 30.1 yards per game.

-- The Giants have run 61.4% passing plays and 38.6% rushing plays this season.
-They rank 23rd in the NFL in scoring.
+- The Giants have thrown the football in 61.4% of their plays from scrimmage this year while running the ball 38.6% of the time.
+This offensive attack ranks 23rd in the NFL in points scored.

-- Jones accounts for 44.0% of his team's red zone plays, with 33 of his 273 pass attempts coming from inside the opponent's 20-yard line.
+- Jones has thrown 33 passes in the red zone this season, 44.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Raiders.